tencent cloud

 References

-To enable connection between CVM and TencentDB for Redis instances over private network, they must be under the same account and in the same VPC, or both in the classic network.
+To enable connection between CVM and Distributed Cache over private network, they must be under the same account and in the same VPC, or both in the classic network.

-If the Network fields in the instance lists both show Classic Network or VPC, it means that the networks of the CVM and TencentDB for Redis instances are of the same type.
+If the Network fields in the instance lists both show Classic Network or VPC, the networks of the CVM and Redis are of the same type.

-Log in to the CVM console and view the network information in the instance list.
+Log in to the CVM console and view the Network in the Instance List.